kimaita/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Resolution and Recovery

-The fix was straughforward: replacing the errorneous `.phpp` extension with the correct `.php` extension and restarting the server
+The fix was straighforward: replacing the errorneous `.phpp` extension with the correct `.php` extension and restarting the server

 ## Corrective and Preventative Measures

-We have developed a script for checking correctness of WordPress configuration files to avoid server errors stemming from server misconfiguration.
+We have developed a script for checking correctness of WordPress configuration files to avoid server errors stemming from misconfiguration.